mrsd16teamd/cozmo_mrdrrt/cozmo_driver/README.md

 # cozmo driver for ROS

-This is **unofficial** ROS node for Anki cozmo, copied from https://github.com/OTL/cozmo_driver
+This is the **unofficial** ROS node for Anki cozmo, copied from https://github.com/OTL/cozmo_driver and modified for multi-robot control by CMU MRSD 2016 Team D.

 ## Requirements